Poonsri14/excel_challenge/README.md

 ### Purpose

-First deliverable to the theater outcomes based on the month and second deliverable to find the outcomes based on goals.
+First deliverable to the theater outcomes based on the months and second deliverable to find the outcomes based on goals.

 ## Analysis and Challenges